RohanAlexander/telling_stories_with_data/_book/20-gather.md

   separate_rows(raw_data, sep = "\\n", convert = FALSE)

 head(dhs_2000)
-#> # A tibble: 6 × 1
+#> # A tibble: 6 x 1
 #>   raw_data
 #>   <chr>
 #> 1 "40 National Vital Statistics Report, Vol. 50, No. 5, Revised May 15, 20022"
 #> 2 ""
 #> 3 "Table 10.
-Number of births, birth rates, fertility rates, total fertility ra…
+Number of births, birth rates, fertility rates, total fertility ra~
 #> 4 "United States, each State and territory, 2000"
 #> 5 "[By place of residence.
-Birth rates are live births per 1,000 estimated popu…
+Birth rates are live births per 1,000 estimated popu~
-#> 6 "estimated in each area; total fertility rates are sums of birth rates for 5-…
+#> 6 "estimated in each area; total fertility rates are sums of birth rates for 5-~
 ```

 Now we are searching for patterns that we can use.
 (If you have a lot of tables that you are interested in grabbing from PDFs then it may also be worthwhile considering the `tabulizer` package which is specifically designed for that [@citetabulizergross].
 The issue is that it depends on Java and I always seem to run into trouble when I need to use Java so I avoid it when I can.)